bcsepregi/db2haip/README.md

-•	Create a timer service at operating system level file path and name: /etc/system/system/db2haip.timer file content as below you may adjust the OnCalendar line to change the default every minute value to a longer one
+•	Create a timer service at operating system level file path and name: /etc/system/system/db2haip.timer file content as below you may adjust the OnCalendar line to change the default every minute value to a longer one (00 means every minute)
 ```
 [Unit]
 Description=Timer service for the db2haip service